Davis1776/2020-04-Leaflet-Challenge/README.md

 <p align="center">
   <img width="932" height="132" src="Images/MRD_USGSheader.png?raw=true)">
 </p>
    The USGS provides earthquake data in a number of different formats, updated every 5 minutes at [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
-When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
-You will be using the URL of this JSON to pull in the data for our visualization.
+When you click on a data set, for example 'All Earthquakes from the Past 30 Days', you will be given a JSON representation of that data.
+I used the URL of this JSON to pull in the data for my visualization.

 [USGSjson](Images/MRD_USGSjsonSelected.png)